JBenchimol/central-bank-texts/README.md

 For detailed information on the methodologies used to process and analyze these texts, please refer to the **Code Ocean** replication files available at: [10.24433/CO.1132001.v1](https://doi.org/10.24433/CO.1132001.v1)

-When using these processing methodologies in your research, please cite the Code Ocean repository in addition to the appropriate paper listed above.
+When using these processing methodologies in your research, please cite the Code Ocean repository and the appropriate paper listed above.

 ## Sample Applications